How to Trade with Support and Resistance

 - Through all the timeframe support and resistance work but the rewards grow with the higher the timeframe it is

-Using the higher time frame and top-down analysis, put more weight on higher time frame SR level.
+Using the higher time frame and top-down analysis, put more weight on the higher time frame SR level.

 To focus on major support and resistance levels, first, find them on higher time-frames before applying them to your trading time-frame for analysis.

 For example, you can note down the support and resistance levels from the weekly chart.
 Then, plot them on the daily chart to find trading opportunities.
 This method keeps you focused on important support and resistance levels instead of flooding your chart with dozens of potential support and resistance levels.